 The JU may also request additional information in accordance with Article 17.
+The JU may request beneficiaries to provide such information to it directly.

 Information provided must be accurate, precise and complete and in the format requested, including electronic format.